Webinar

 Implications for investors

 The economy’s ongoing strength helped corporations meet or exceed earnings expectations, fueling further stock market gains.
-At the end of October, the S&P 500 is on pace to achieve 20%+ returns for the second consecutive year.
-5
+While stocks lost ground on December 18, 2024, when the Fed announced its scaled-back rate cutting plans, the S&P 500 is still on pace for its second consecutive year of 20%+ gains.4

-Consider reviewing your current portfolio with your wealth management professional to determine if it’s consistent with your long-term goals and positioned to meet your needs in today’s market and economic envronment.
+Consider reviewing your current portfolio with your wealth management professional to determine if it’s consistent with your long-term goals and positioned to meet your needs in today’s market and economic environment.

 Note: Diversification and asset allocation do not guarantee returns or protect against losses.
 The Standard & Poor’s 500 Index (S&P 500) consists of 500 widely traded stocks that are considered to represent the performance of the U.S. stock market in general.
 The S&P 500 is an unmanaged index of stocks.
 It is not possible to invest directly in the index.
 Past performance is no guarantee of future results.